Childcare Volunteer Program in Cambodia - Phnom Penh

 Childcare centres in Cambodia are typically underfunded and need volunteers to help provide more attention to children.
 Developing life skills and strong support networks in a safe and nurturing environment encourages children to build lives where they’re more likely to fulfill their potential.
 Early exposure to the English language can also help them continue with their education and have a wider range of job opportunities later in life.

-As a childcare volunteer in Cambodia you’ll be helping the team at childcare centres look after, entertain and educate kids aged between two and six.
+As a childcare volunteer in Phnom Penh, you’ll be helping the team at childcare centres look after, entertain and educate kids aged between two and six.
 You’ll give them your time, care and attention and show them your language and culture.
 Most placements have a focus on education and include classes on Khmer literacy and the English language.
 Topics such as morality, hygiene and Khmer traditions are also discussed with the children.
 Some placements arrange visits to the beach or local villages.

 Day-to-day childcare volunteer work varies, but largely consists of: